Yamato-Security/hayabusa/README.md

 Please submit any bugs you find [here.](https://github.com/Yamato-Security/hayabusa/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5Bbug%5D)
 This project is currently actively maintained and we are happy to fix any bugs reported.

+If you find any issues (false positives, bugs, etc...) with Hayabusa rules, please report them to the hayabusa-rules github issues page [here](https://github.com/Yamato-Security/hayabusa-rules/issues/new).

+If you find any issues (false positives, bugs, etc...) with Sigma rules, please report them to the upstream SigmaHQ github issues page [here](https://github.com/SigmaHQ/sigma/issues).

 # License

 Hayabusa is released under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) and all rules are released under the [Detection Rule License (DRL) 1.1](https://github.com/SigmaHQ/sigma/blob/master/LICENSE.Detection.Rules.md).